 Welcome all new and returning students to a new academic year and the exciting offerings in the Institute of Caribbean Studies ("ICS").
 This is a great time to pursue a course of study in the ICS as we engage with cutting-edge cultural phenomena and tackle movements across the cultural and creative industries in the local, regional and international arenas.
-The contemporary explosion in, attention to, and involvement with cultural and creative industries in the ICS as critically important in the way forward for many countries and provides our students with the analytical and critical tools to make their marks in these arenas.
+The contemporary explosion in, attention to, and involvement with cultural and creative industries in this era positions the work being done in the ICS as critically important in the way forward for many countries and provides our students with the analytical and critical tools to make their marks in these arenas.